-SYLLABUS: This module enables the student to understand a wide range of environmental issues, both locally and globally, and the significance of these issues in practising sustainable horticulture with emphasis on natural resource management and conservation.
+This module enables the student to understand a wide range of environmental issues, both locally and globally, and the significance of these issues in practising sustainable horticulture with emphasis on natural resource management and conservation.
 The student will develop an appreciation for environmental and conservation issues, the impacts of their actions and thus the contribution of their actions to complex local and global environmental concerns, while developing an ethos of making environmental issues a fundamental consideration in everything that they do, in the workplace and in their lives in general to achieve sustainability.
 In addition, the student will gain knowledge of the complexities of environmental issues and their relationships to development, poverty, community issues and horticulture.
-Emphasis is placed on the environmental crisis and the role humans play in contributing to this.
+Focus is on the policies, programmes, tools and methods employed to manage environmental problems.